Yalies/Yalies/README.md

 - SQL host: Google Cloud SQL
 	- Cloud SQL
 	- PostgreSQL
-- Backend host: Google Cloud App Engine
+- Backend host: Google Cloud Run
-	- The App Engine auto-scales, so we don't pay anything when there's no traffic and the site stays up when there's lots of traffic
+	- Cloud Run auto-scales, so we don't pay anything when there's no traffic and the site stays up when there's lots of traffic
-- Frontend host: Firebase Hosting
+- Frontend host: Firebase App Hosting
 - Scraper host: Google Compute Engine
 	- We can turn on and off the Compute Engine instance to save money when the scraper's not running